AkshathRaghav/cubot.io/README.md

 ```
 <br>

-7. You can print the entire cube on your terminal ( indexedString() does it differently ) <br> Refer to [Documentation](https://github.com/AkshathRaghav/cubot/blob/main/documentation.md)
+7. You can print the entire cube on your terminal ( indexedString() does it differently ) <br> Refer to the respective Docmentation files

 ```java
 System.out.println(cube) ; // prints out the cube --> piece location, colors and centers